XiaoKaite/Self-Supervised-Image-Representation-Learning-with-SimCLR/README.md

-***🔍 Self-Supervised Image Representation Learning with SimCLR***
+*** Self-Supervised Image Representation Learning with SimCLR***

 Due to size limitation from Github, trained models are uploaded in releases.
 Copy them into checkpoints/ for direct use.

-# 📌 Project Overview
+# Project Overview

-This project explores **self-supervised representation learning** using the SimCLR framework on the CIFAR-10 dataset.
+This project achieves and explores **self-supervised representation learning** using the SimCLR framework on the CIFAR-10 dataset.

 Instead of relying on labeled data, the model learns meaningful visual representations through **contrastive learning**, where different augmented views of the same image are treated as positive pairs.